chinamike65/hugo-tuolesi/content/book3/book3en.md

 The location of Radreng Monastery used to be a bald mountain without a single tree.
 Later, Songtsan Gampo, the incarnation of Avalokitesvara Bodhisattva, visited here, sprinkled water for washing his hair on the hillside, and prayed for blessings, so two trees grew.
 There are 15,000 verdant Thuja trees, all of which are prophesied in Buddhist scriptures.

-In Radreng Monastery, there are spiritual bone pagodas of Master Jinzhou, Venerable Atisha, and Master Dromtonpa, as well as sacred objects such as the statue of Venerable Atisha.
+In Radreng Monastery, there are spiritual bone stupas of Master Jinzhou, Venerable Atisha, and Master Dromtonpa, as well as sacred objects such as the statue of Venerable Atisha.

-4. After persuading Master Tsongkhapa to practice according to the "A Lamp for the Path to Enlightenment" for a period of time, he attained the achievement of the Three Paths.
+4. After persuading Master Tsongkhapa to practice according to "A Lamp for the Path to Enlightenment" for a period of time, he attained the achievement of the Three Paths.

 At this time, the master saw with his own eyes the lineage masters of the two major sects all appearing in front of him.

-From Shakyamuni Buddha to the master's own master, including Manjushri, Nagarjuna, as well as all the great virtues of Kadampa, such as Master Dromtonpa  and Master Bodova, I also saw Venerable Atisha with my own eyes. .
+From Shakyamuni Buddha to the master's own master, including Manjushri, Nagarjuna, as well as all the great virtues of Kadampa, such as Master Dromtonpa  and Master Bodowa, I also saw Venerable Atisha with my own eyes. .

 Then, all the Buddhas and Bodhisattvas and teachers merged into the body of Venerable Atisha, who put his hand on the head of Master Tsongkhapa and said, "You want to benefit all sentient beings, and write the "Guide to Bodhi", I'm here to help you and bless you."